Academy Award for Best International Feature Film: Submission and nomination process

 Every country (excluding the United States) is invited to submit what it considers its best film to the academy.
 Only one film is accepted from each country.
 The designation of each country's official submission has to be done by an organization, jury or committee composed of people from the film industry.
 For example, the British entry is submitted by the British Academy of Film and Television Arts, and the Brazilian entry is submitted by a committee under its Ministry of Culture.
 Names of the members of the selecting group must be sent to the academy.

 After each country has designated its official entry, English-subtitled copies of all submitted films are screened by the Foreign Language Film Award Committee(s), whose members select by secret ballot the five official nominations.
 This procedure was slightly modified for the 2006 (79th) Academy Awards: a nine-film shortlist was published one week before the official nominations announcement, and a smaller 30-member committee, which included 10 New York City-based Academy members, spent three days viewing the shortlisted films before choosing the five official nominees.
-The procedure was amended again for the 2020 (93rd) Academy Awards, allowing all Academy members to take part in this selection procedure.
+The procedure was amended again for the 93rd Academy Awards (2020), allowing all Academy members to take part in this selection procedure.
 As of 2022, the two-committee system has been reinstated with an "International Feature Film Preliminary Committee" that shortlists fifteen films and an "International Feature Film Nominating Committee" that narrows down the final five nominees.